 They are loving machines.

 Contrary to popular belief, pit bulls aren’t any more or less dangerous than any other breed of dog.
-When the 51 dogs were rescued from the Bad Newz Kennels on Vick’s property, a substantial portion of the dogs were ready to enter foster homes right away.
+When the 51 dogs were rescued from the Bad Newz Kennels on Vick’s property, a substantial portion of the dogs was ready to enter foster homes right away.
 The remaining dogs were placed with rescue groups and sanctuaries, where most of them learned to live peacefully with families.
 Twenty-two dogs went to Best Friends Animal Society in Utah and several dogs joinedBAD RAP rescue in California to receive love and have time to heal.

 In the photo above, Cherry Garcia, one of the dogs rehabilitated by Best Friends, enjoys some much-loved cuddling.
 He now travels the country with his adopted family as a spokesperson for Best Friends.

 They became the first fighting dogs to be saved from death row.